This Fledgling Modeling Agency Is The World’s First For Dark-Skinned Women

 Our model @slimdibi for enquiries , promotion , submission or bookings email clicking on the email link or chocomedia@hotmail.com Modelling Agency • Platform • Blog #makeup #melaninpoppin #darkskin #fitnessmotivation #fitness #fashion #gymmotivation #likes4likes #like4like #likeforlike #likesforlikes #bblogger #bbloggers #fashion

-Indeed, her work is cut out for her at Choco Models, where she’s still striving to book jobs for the 14 women on her agency’s roster.
-London Fashion Week was the second most racially-diverse Fashion Week after New York, with 36.2% of models of color cast; that number is not specific to Black models, however, and Hurley is hopeful the industry will begin to take notice and evolve.
+Her work is cut out for her at Choco Models, where she’s still striving to book jobs for the 14 women on her agency’s roster.
+London Fashion Week was the second most racially-diverse Fashion Week after New York, with 36.2% of models of colour cast; that number is not specific to black models, however, and Hurley is hopeful the industry will begin to take notice and evolve.
 "I'm working to get more mainstream eyes on my agency," she says.
 Every week, she fields countless requests (via email and Instagram) from young women eager to join her industry.
 "We welcome all sizes and shapes," she promises.

 “It’s about giving recognition to dark-skin models, whether they are with an agency or [not],” she says.
 “We love promoting positivity and creating solutions.”